-In some cases, the conditions of parental leave granted by lveco Group are more favourable than those required by law.
+In some cases, the conditions of parental leave granted by Iveco Group are more favourable than those required by law.
 In Argentina, for example, Company policy provides for 1 additional month of paid leave at the end of maternity leave, followed by 8 weeks of working from home to ease the transition back to on-site work.
-In the USA, due to their size, lveco Group companies do not meet the requirements of the Family Medical Leave Act, which provides for up to 12 weeks of unpaid leave for family or medical reasons; however, as per Company policy, employees are allowed up to 12 weeks of paternity leave, paid at the relevant statutory rate or at 90% of their average weekly earnings (whichever is lower); however, our Company policy provides for the first 3 days to be paid in full, and the remaining days at statutory pay.
-In France, there is no statutory breastfeeding leave, the law stipulating an absence of 1 hour a day (30 minutes in the morning and 30 minutes in the afternoon); however, in accordance with a specific agreement between lveco Group and the trade unions, our companies allow 8 weeks of breastfeeding leave, paid at 75% of the employee's gross earnings.
+In the USA, due to their size, Iveco Group companies do not meet the requirements of the Family Medical Leave Act, which provides for up to 12 weeks of unpaid leave for family or medical reasons; however, as per Company policy, employees are allowed up to 12 weeks of paid maternity leave.
+In the UK, by law, employees can take up to 2 weeks of paternity leave, paid at the relevant statutory rate or at 90% of their average weekly earnings (whichever is lower); however, our Company policy provides for the first 3 days to be paid in full, and the remaining days at statutory pay.
+In France, there is no statutory breastfeeding leave, the law stipulating an absence of 1 hour a day (30 minutes in the morning and 30 minutes in the afternoon); however, in accordance with a specific agreement between Iveco Group and the trade unions, our companies allow 8 weeks of breastfeeding leave, paid at 75% of the employee's gross earnings.